mcakyerima/Rose/README.md

 * **0**
   * For `d`, `i`, `o`, `u`, `x`, and `X` conversions, the converted value is padded on the left with zeroes rather than blanks.
-  * If the `0` is provided to a numeric conversion with a specified precision, the `0` flag is ignored.
+  * If the `0` flag is provided to a numeric conversion with a specified precision, it is ignored.

 * **-**
   * The converted value is left-justified (padded on the right with blanks